Improving Cognitive Performance Through Exercise and Sleep: Study Findings

 “A possible hypothesis for why exercise improves cognitive performance is related to increased cerebral blood flow and oxygenation; However, our findings suggest that even when exercise was performed in an environment with low oxygen levels, participants were still able to perform cognitive tasks better than at rest under the same conditions.”

-The article says that explanations for why CR improves during exercise, even when a person is sleep-deprived and low on oxygen, could be changes in the amount of regulatory hormones in the brain, as well as a number of psychophysiological factors including the cerebral blood flow, arousal and motivation.
+The article says that explanations for why CR improves during exercise, even when a person is sleep-deprived and low on oxygen, might be changes in the amount of regulatory hormones in the brain, as well as a number of psychophysiological factors including the cerebral blood flow, arousal and motivation.

 This study states that cognitive performance does not depend solely on the prefrontal cortex (PFC) area of the brain, although it plays an integral role in completing tasks.